Undline/ForestFox/Dev Notes/readme.md

 Had an idea on another type of UI widget that I am going to call a tag.
 It's similar to a card / poster (uses a title, description and image / button), but saves on vertical spacing by being short.
 The inspiration behind this is making music play lists, but this may prove to be very useful on mobile. *I am debating on getting rid of tag and poster and having it so that you can define a shape / size for card.
 The only problem is I think it would make designing the GSS file more challenging.*

 Unrelated to this project (ForestFox), but with UndChain I believe there is a strong need to create a public and private wallet system so that you can sign transactions anonymously-ish.
 If you have transactions between public and private then it will become obvious... -Undline

+## 2023.10.10

+Did some white boarding and need to add a screen manager to not only handle the local screens, but to also handle screens that are remote such as phone / tablet / watch / TV.
+I am going to place the screen manager on the backend. -Undline